Banknotes of the pound sterling: Gibraltar

 In Gibraltar, banknotes are issued by the Government of Gibraltar.
 The pound was made sole legal tender in 1898 and Gibraltar has issued its own banknotes since 1934.
 The notes bear an image of the British monarch on the obverse and the wording "pounds sterling", meaning that more retailers in the UK will accept them.

 Falkland Islands

 The Falkland Islands pound is the currency of the Falkland Islands.
 Banknotes are issued by the Falkland Islands Government.
 The illustrations on all notes are the same, featuring the British monarch, wildlife and local scenes; denominations are distinguished by the size and colour of the notes.

 St Helena, Ascension and Tristan da Cunha

 St Helena, Ascension and Tristan da Cunha's constituent territories of Saint Helena and Ascension Island use the Saint Helena pound.
 Banknotes in these areas are issued by the Saint Helena Government and bear the image of the British monarch.

-Counterfeiting

-According to the central banks, the ratio of counterfeited bank notes is about 10 in one million for the Swiss franc, 50 in one million for the euro, 100 in one million for United States dollar and 300 in one million for sterling.